Nick Adam

 Research

+Designed while at Firebelly.
 As Chicago received federal funds to create a citywide bike-sharing service, a name and visual identity was needed to possition Chicago’s newest transportation system.
 Across three months I worked with IDEO at Firebelly to conduct research, create a name, and design a complete visual identity for the City of Chicago.

 Our research include three rounds of public intercepts, where we hit the streets, visiting CTA stations to speak with commuters about their thoughts on biking in the city.
 We quickly found that these would-be riders had simialr values: safety, convenience, spontaneity and joy.